christinto/ChrisPerry_FinalProject_Consensys/avoiding_common_attacks.md

     }`

 ### Integer Arithmetic Overflow
-We ensure that our uint data type variables are not allowed to be over-flowed by using the safeMath library to add and multiply the fees that we collect from the users when they sell / buy the cars.
+We ensure that our uint data type variables are not allowed to be over-flowed by using the safeMath library to add and multiply the fees that we collect from the users when they sell / buy cars.
-We ensure that we don't transfer to the user more than the price they have set and also that the fee component we calculate using safeMath library to ensure that the number multiplied and divided are still valid integer.
+We ensure that we do not transfer to the user more than the price they have set and also that the fee component calculated using safeMath library ensures that the number multiplied and divided is still a valid integer.

 `contract VehicleManager is Owned, CircuitBreaker {
  using SafeMath for uint;